MileneMdvl/CV/README.md

       margin-right: 20px;;">

   <p>
-  This repository is used to store both my English and French CV's, as well as my Bachelor's and Master's theses.
+  This repository is used to store both my English and French CV's, as well as my Bachelor's and Master's theses, all in .pdf format.
 It can also be found at <a href="https://milenemdvl.github.io/CV">https://milenemdvl.github.io/CV</a>.
   </p>

 # CV's